ToontjeM/ragdemo/README.md

    	- If you are working on a Mac, wxPython.
 This should fix the file upload problem.
    	- If you are working on Linux, tk.
 Same as above.
 	- If you want to use your GPU, make sure CUDA is installed and run `pip install torch`.
 		If the GPU is not detected by ollama, try to unload and reload the uvm module using `sudo rmmod nvidia_uvm`and `sudo modprobe nvidia_uv`.
+See https://github.com/ollama/ollama/blob/main/docs/troubleshooting.md

 Example: `pip install psycopg2 langchain tiktoken pypdf pdfplumber streamlit pillow ollama transformers tk torch`